danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 This table amortizes the monthly charges over the time span that the rate plan charge was in effect.
 A rate plan charge is only in effect if it was in effect for the last day of the month.

+It then classifies the product category that was purchased based on the rate plan name.

 {% enddocs %}